 Governance and risk management

-Governance is not a blocker but a facilitator of confidence.
+Governance is a facilitator of confidence.
 Establish policy authorities, change management rigor, and explainability requirements that align with business risk appetite.
 Implement clear escalation paths for automated decisions that exceed defined risk boundaries and ensure there are always human-in-the-loop options for high-stakes outreach.

 Organizational and capability considerations